Before I get to the homemade clotted cream, would you mind if I went off on a bit of a rant about a totally unrelated matter? I didn't think so!

 4 Remove from oven, lift foil a bit to vent, and let cool at room temperature for 30 minutes; cover and refrigerate for 12 hours.

 5 Using a flattish spoon, scoop up layer of clotted cream into jar or serving dish.
 Keeps for about 3 days, covered and refrigerated.
 Save the leftover liquid in the pan to use in your next batch of scones, pancakes or whatever you happen to be making.
+I like to make Classic Cream Scones with the leftover cream.

 Now put the kettle on and Make a Proper Cup of Tea!